noisycat/dom4utils/README.md

 loadData.py
 -Allows you to have access to all the data in the dom4modinspector through python interfaces and methods.
 There's a lot of hardcoded stuff in that project that hasn't been and may not be replicated here - but if you're looking to comb through CSV files as dictionaries, this will help you out with that!
 Useful for trying to min/max various unit comparisons.

+INSTALLATION REQUIREMENTS:
+Still very manual approach - to use this without installing it, just prepend PYTHONPATH with this directory location.

+You'll still need PIL, numpy, and others.